Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ## Special Achievements
 Once the scoring is completed- regardless of which method was used, or whether any dekiyaku were made- and the winner of the round determined, there is a final exchange of points for certain special achievements the players may have accomplished during the round.

-These special achievements do *not* apply if any of *All Eights*, *Double Eights*, or *Sixteen Chaff* occured, since these rare circumstances cancel all other forms of scoring.
+Special achievements do *not* apply if any of *All Eights*, *Double Eights*, or *Sixteen Chaff* occured, since these rare circumstances cancel all other forms of scoring.

 > Remember, the field multiplier applies to special achievements, too!
 It applies to *everything!*
 {.is-warning}

+### Diving
+*Diving* [飛び込み - あそびこみ, *asobikomi*], sometimes known as *Catching the Triplet*, is attainable by any player who declared a Group A teyaku that includes a Triplet or Standing Triplet, but *not* a Four of a Kind.

+If this player, by the end of the round, has managed to capture all four cards of the Triplet's month, then they are paid 1 *kan* by each opponent.

+### Escape
+*Escape* [抜け役 - ぬけやく, *nukeyaku*] is available to any player who claimed a Group B teyaku other than *One Bright*.

+If this player, by the end of the round, has managed to capture 89 or more total card points, then they are paid 1 *kan* by each opponent.

 # Card Values